ibm-ecosystem-engineering/Watson-NLP/MLOps/Dash-App-gRPC-Client/readme.md

 ### 2. Start the model runtime

-To start, we are going to build the watson nlp runtime image with model `ensemble_classification-wf_en_emotion-stock`
+To start, we are going to build the watson nlp runtime image with model `classification_ensemble-workflow_lang_en_tone-stock`

 Follow the below steps to build and run the model runtime container.